DanFerrer/AngularJS_One_Rep_Max_1RM/README.md

 - _Add more perctanges_

-- _Encapsulate calculations and percentages in services/factories instead of controllers_
+- _Encapsulate calculations and percentages in services/factories instead of controllers_(FINISHED 8/18/2014)

 - _WRITE TESTS_